treehouse/email-style-guide/README.md

 **Previewing**

 After you've added a template, you can prevew it with Jekyll.
+Start the server if you haven't done so already:

 ```
 $ yarn serve
 ```

-Say you just added a template in: `src/templates/b2b/newsletter-08-2017.html`
+Now, say you just added a template in: `src/templates/b2b/newsletter-08-2017.html`

 Open your browser to: http://localhost:4000/email-style-guide/templates/b2b/newsletter-08-2017.html and you should see a preview there.